 Criminology fosters theoretical debates and ideas about lawmaking, lawbreaking and the social consequences of both.
 Criminologists work toward reducing crime and improving criminal justice policies.

-The criminology program at Merrimack provides students with an understanding of crime that recognizes the complex relationship between society and its members.
+The criminology programs at Merrimack provide students with an understanding of crime that recognizes the complex relationship between society and its members.
 Courses focus on the degree to which people’s lives are influenced by broader sociocultural, political-economic and historical forces.

-- Our program positions you for a rewarding career in not only criminology and criminal justice, but also in related professions such as law, conflict resolution and social work.
+- Our programs position you for a rewarding career in not only criminology and criminal justice, but also in related professions such as law, conflict resolution and social work.

 - Our new minor in forensic science gives you a front-row seat to the latest advances in criminal investigations and evidence collection.

 - The one-of-a-kind Merrimack College Police Academy enables you to complete your police academy certification and earn a Master of Science in Criminology and Criminal Justice in just one year.